DinoChiesa/Gemini-Function-Calling/README.md

 access.

-If MCP is involved, the things in the `tools` array will be obtained from the MCP Servers that are available, rather than from hard-coded names of local python functions.
+If MCP is involved, the things in the `tools` array will be obtained from the MCP Servers that are available, rather than from hard-coded names of local python (or JavaScript, or Java, etc) functions.